Put together a gallery wall of your favorite art, photos, and home decor along your staircase with these easy tips and ideas.

 The 8×20 photo décor (the photo of me below), is my favorite size.
 I want to eventually decorate another wall above a table with a series of these.
 What I loved most about this is it automatically crops your photo to the correct size, but you can move it around to get the photo just right before saving.

 I especially love the one of Marisol attempting to blow out the white agapanthus that she thought were giant dandelions.

 The next step was to measure the wall.
 From there I lay all of the frames and other items on my bedroom floor – a space that kids wouldn’t be walking over constantly.
 The next couple of days was spent adding and taking away items, painting frames, and creating new art.

 I wanted the color scheme to be gold, white, bronze, wood, blue, and green, which meant painting a few items.

-My dad handmade the clock, the sketch of me was done at an Australian friends 40th birthday, with the butterfly image next to it being handmade by that same friend.
+A lot of the pieces I chose have significant meaning for me.
+My dad handmade the clock, the sketch of me was done at a friend’s 40th birthday and the butterfly image next to it being handmade by that same friend.
 The ‘Hello Sun Shine’ wood and canvas art was handmade by me during a workshop with Poppy Seed Projects last year at the SNAP Conference.